 You could compare my approach to a music producer coaxing a band to create the best sound they can – both in the studio and when they’re performing on their own, live on stage.
-Like a producer, I don’t tell you what to do, but I help you become more than the sum of your team members.
+Like a producer, I don’t tell you what to do, but I help you achieve the best results you’re capable of.

-My approach to team coaching is different in that it’s inside-outside and based on guided accelerated learning.
+My approach to team coaching is distinctive in that it’s measurable, inside-outside and based on guided accelerated learning.
 This makes it ideal for teams under pressure, especially top teams.

-The “inside” part of inside-outside means working with your shared values and collective limiting beliefs.
-This makes it easier to define your motivating common purpose and remove subtle unnoticed blocks to the team behaviours you need most.
+The “inside” part of inside-outside means working on your mindsets and skills within the team during meetings.
 “Outside” means working on your joint skill and results in influencing people beyond your circle – a key to your leadership team’s success.